Easy Chickpea Curry (One-Pan, Vegan & Creamy)

 Tips

-• Let the curry simmer uncovered – simmering without a lid allows excess liquid to evaporate, concentrating the flavours and thickening the sauce naturally.
+• Let the curry simmer uncovered: Simmering without a lid allows excess liquid to evaporate naturally.
+It helps the chickpea curry thicken and intensifies all the comforting flavours.

 Swaps